The Official PACIFIC RIM Trailer has arrived!

 Charlie Talks with Playboy.com about ‘Frankie Go Boom’, ‘Sons of Anarchy’ and more!

-Post Categories Interviews
+Post Categories Frankie Go Boom Interviews Sons of Anarchy

 Playboy.com: What was the most bizarre scene to film in FGB?

-Playboy.com: The fifth season of Sons of Anarchy just started up, what can we look forward to this season?
+Playboy.com: The fifth season of Sons of Anarchy just started up; what can we look forward to this season?

 He’s a very opinionated guy; we have a different strategy in that regard.
 I only want to be known for my work.
 I’m an actor and I’m a writer and that’s all I want.
-I have no interest in being a celebrity or a personality – or even to share my opinions publically.
+I have no interest in being a celebrity or a personality — or even to share my opinions publicly.
 I want to share my opinion as a character in a film, not my opinion as an actor in the world.
 But that’s fine if he wants to go out and kind of make his narration on how he sees things.
-That’s his prerogative; I just have a different approach personally.
+That’s his prerogative; I just have a different approach, personally.
 That’s because I’m not so sure about my opinions.
 For an actor, anonymity is the absolute best friend, because then you can reside solely in the world of the characters you play.

 Charlie Talks Love and Psychic Bonds in ‘Pacific Rim’ with Screen Rant